-Applicants that have successfully passed through the interview stage will then be asked to submit supplementary documents to complete their grant application.
-They will be provided with an additional two weeks to submit these documents.
+Applicants that have successfully passed through the interview stage will be asked to submit supplementary documents to complete their grant application.
+They will be given two weeks to submit these documents.

 Applicants will be asked to submit:

 1. A detailed project plan